Collie2.gif (1341 bytes)Sheepdog.gif (1260 bytes)Hound.gif (1134 bytes)

 Genealogy [ Top ]

-Search for Frederick Bruce: Grandson W. G. Bruce wrote in several of books that his grandfather Frederick Bruce and grandmother came to Milwaukee from New York in 1842.
+Search for Frederick Bruce: W. G. Bruce wrote in books that his grandfather Frederick Bruce, his grandmother and their sons came to Milwaukee from New York in 1842.
+Finding that their surname was originally Bruss, the search turned to Freidrich Bruss, to no avail.

-Search for Apollonia Becker who came to Milwaukee from Treves or Trier, Germany, and married Augustus Bruce, son of Frederick.
-She was the mother of nine children including William George Bruce and Martin P. Bruce
+Search for Apollonia Becker who came to Milwaukee from Zemmer, a village just south of the Schoenfelderhof estate, both located to the north of Trier or Treves, Germany.
+She married August Bruce, son of Martin Friedrich and Maria Sophie Bruss.
+She was the mother of nine children including William George Bruce and Martin P. Bruce.
+Her older sister Catherine married John Miller [Mueller]; they lived in Mineral Point and Dodgeville, Wisconsin.

-Surnames Associated with Bruce: Brus, Bruss, Bruse, Brues, Brois, Bruice, Bruis, Bruwes, Bruys, Bruze, Bruc, more
+Surnames linked with Bruce: Brus, Bruss, Bruse, Brues, Brois, Bruice, Bruis, Bruwes, Bruys, Bruze, Bruc, more

 Scots in Prussia: by the 1600s, traders from Scotland settled in northern Germany and married into German families.
 Names were adjusted for German pronunciation including Moir to Muhr, Bruce to Bruss.
 See more on relations between Scotland and northern Germany, including Scots in Danzig.

-Scots in Russia: a look at the influential Scots who played roles in Russian history and culture, including James and John Bruce who went to Germany and Russia
+Scots in Russia played roles in Russian history, culture, including James Bruce and John Bruce who went to Germany, Russia

 Bruss and Bruce surname message boards